Designations Congruent with Things: Chapter 14

 He requires a moment to collect himself before reading the scrolling captions on the screen.

-Thank you, Ms. Mori says.
+Thank you, Ms. Mori replies.

 No one has gone untouched by all that’s happened, Ms. Mori says finally.